camio/reflection-nutshell/presentation_paper.md

 ## Language Considerations

-The primary consideration at the language level was what to call the `$reflect` operator.
-Other options, such as `reflexpr` and `reflsyntax`, were considered unsightly and non-descriptive.
-We opted to use `$` as a prefix which opens the possibility for `$unreflect` and perhaps other new C++ keywords.
-This also improves the grep-ability of reflection operations.
+The primary consideration at the language level was what to call the `reflexpr` operator.
+There was a bikeshedding at the 2016 Kona meeting and `reflexpr` had the most consensus when compared to several other options.

 ## Library Considerations